 Use trial and error to find out what calms your newborn.

-The additional light pressure lets babies feel like your palm is resting on their chest, providing reassurance.
+The additional light pressure lets babies feel like their palm is resting on their chest, providing reassurance.

 Once you find the techniques that work, incorporate them into a relaxing bedtime routine that, when performed consistently, will become your baby’s cue that it’s time to sleep.